narwhalirc/tusk/README.md

 ## License

-Narwhal is licensed under the Apache-2.0 license.
+Tusk is licensed under the Apache-2.0 license.